-COMMUNITY SERVICE
+COMMUNITY SERVICE COVID ALERT

 Community service is an important aspect of the WYLWA experience.
 It's great way to give back and make a difference.
 All students are encouraged to grow as leaders by serving their communities.
 At the end of each semester, we will recognize students who are ready to serve as demonstrated through their community service activities.
-The following community service expectations have been established as guidelines for each grade level.
+The following community service expectations have been established for each semester as guidelines for each grade level.